ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-announcement.md

 images = [ "/uploads/2.0-release.png" ]
 categories = [ "Development updates" ]
 date = 2024-03-15T00:00:00.000Z
-description = "With less than two weeks until the launch of Bee 2.0 on March 26th, now is a time of great anticipation for the Swarm community and decentralised storage enthusiasts around the globe.
+description = "With just a week left until the launch of Bee 2.0 on March 26th, now is a time of great anticipation for the Swarm community and decentralised storage enthusiasts around the globe.
 This release is not just an update; it signifies a major leap forward in our journey towards creating a more fair, censorship-resistant, and user-driven internet." references_and_footnotes = [ ] title = "Announcing Bee 2.0: Pioneering Decentralised Storage" _template = "post"